Medical Assistance Program (Medicaid)

 If you receive a letter stating that you have been denied Medical Assistance, review the letter carefully to see the reason for the denial.
 It may be something as simple as missing information.
 The letter will go into detail on how to file an appeal.

 When a person's income is more than the amount allowed by Medical Assistance, the eligibility worker will figure out how much greater the income is than the amount allowed.
 This is called "excess income."
-If the person can show that his/her medical bills are equal to or greater than the excess income, the person can still get Medical Assistance.
+If the person can show that his or her medical bills are equal to or greater than the excess income, the person can still get Medical Assistance.
 This is known as a "spend-down."

 When you file an application for Medical Assistance, your case manager will calculate your monthly income over a six-month period.
 Your six-month income will be compared to the Medical Assistance income scale for your household’s size.
 The difference is your “spend-down” amount.
 The following is an example of how we calculate eligibility.